-A cochlear implant and hearing-aid research platform developed by the University of Texas at Dallas from a joint collaboration between UT-Dallas, University of Wisconsin Madison, and New York University.
+A cochlear implant and hearing-aid research platform developed by the University of Texas at Dallas from a joint collaboration between UT-Dallas, University of Wisconsin-Madison, and New York University.

-- Research interface for cochlear implants and hearing-aids configured for both in-laboratory, inbooth, and in-field testing - Sound coding strategies, speech enhancement, acoustic-to-RF stimulation control, realtime algorithmic development, bimodal and bilateral processing, etc. - Overview/Promotional Video - Plug-and-play system (portable, wearable) supports time synchronized acoustic and/or electric stimulation - o In-Field Subject Testing Demonstrational Video - Emulates commercial clinical processors with provided MAP configurations and MATLAB-based sound processing routines
+- Research interface for cochlear implants and hearing-aids configured for in-laboratory, inbooth, and in-field testing - Sound coding strategies, speech enhancement, acoustic-to-RF stimulation control, realtime algorithmic development, bimodal and bilateral processing, etc. - o Overview/Promotional Video - Plug-and-play system that supports time synchronized acoustic and/or electric stimulation - CCi-MOBILE is a wearable device that allows investigators to test signal processing strategies programmed in Android smartphone, bypassing clinical speech processors In Field Subject Testing Demonstrational Video - In-Field Subject Testing Demonstrational Video - Emulates commercial clinical processors with provided MAP configurations and MATLAB-based sound processing routines

-^{}For implants manufactured by Cochlear Corp.
+For implants manufactured by Cochlear Corp.
 At this time, only CI24 Cochlear Corp. implants are supported for direct connect RF stimulation